obsidiansystems/beam-automigrate/README.md

 ```

 If you're using [nix](https://nixos.org/nix), you can enter a shell with the
-appropriate dependencies with the following commands:
+appropriate dependencies with the following command:

 ```bash
 $ nix-shell release.nix -A env